Smoked Sausage Lasagna is the ultimate comfort food.

-A nice way to congratulate new parents is with comfort food.
-The very best way to congratulate them is with smoked comfort food, like this smoked sausage and smoked marinara lasagna!
+It’s also a nice way to congratulate new parents.
+Show them you love them with a batch of smoked comfort food, like this smoked sausage and smoked marinara lasagna!

 Some neighbors of ours recently welcomed their new baby to the world (hi sweetie!!).
 And knowing all too well what those first few weeks are like, we decided to bring them a dish they can make for dinner on a night they don’t feel like cooking (aka every single day for new parents!).
 Something simple, yet something perfectly comforting, cheesy, and oozing with smoked love.
 I mean sausage.